Palliative care: Pediatric palliative care

 Pediatric palliative care is family-centered, specialized medical care for children with serious illnesses that focuses on mitigating the physical, emotional, psychosocial, and spiritual suffering associated with illness to ultimately optimize quality of life.

 Pediatric palliative care practitioners receive specialized training in family-centered, developmental and age-appropriate skills in communication and facilitation of shared decision making; assessment and management of pain and distressing symptoms; advanced knowledge in care coordination of multidisciplinary pediatric caregiving medical teams; referral to hospital and ambulatory resources available to patients and families; and psychologically supporting children and families through illness and bereavement.

 Symptoms assessment and management of children

-As with palliative care for adults, symptom assessment and management is a critical component of pediatric palliative care as it improves quality of life, gives children and families a sense of control, and prolongs life in some cases.
+As with palliative care for adults, symptom assessment and management are critical components of pediatric palliative care as it improves quality of life, give children and families a sense of control, and prolong life in some cases.
 The general approach to assessment and management of distressing symptoms in children by a palliative care team is as follows: